The Night Porter: Critical response

+In Europe, the film was met with opposition as well.
+German magazine Filmdienst categorised the film as "political pornography".
+Despite the poor German critical response, it grossed over $1.3 million.
+In the French Cahiers du Cinéma, Michel Foucault criticised what he saw as a sexualised vision of Nazism.

-In her essay for the Criterion Collection release, Annette Insdorf called The Night Porter "a provocative and problematic film. ...
+In her 2000 essay for the Criterion Collection release, Annette Insdorf called The Night Porter "a provocative and problematic film. ...
 [I]t can be seen as an exercise in perversion and exploitation of the Holocaust for the sake of sensationalism.
 On the other hand, a closer reading of this English-language psychological thriller suggests a dark vision of compelling characters doomed by their World War II past."
+In his 2020 review for The Guardian, Peter Bradshaw described the film as a "dated" but "intriguing period piece", adding, "Perhaps there is something in its very crassness, horror and tastelessness that does at least jolt us towards an acknowledgment of pure evil."

-Some critics have characterized The Night Porter as an exploitation or Nazisploitation film.
+Mikel J. Koven characterised The Night Porter as a "Nazi sexploitation" film.

-Awards and nominations
+Accolades

-The film was nominated in two categories at the 1975 Nastro d'Argento Awards, Best Director (Liliana Cavani) and Best Screenplay (Cavani and Italo Moscati), but did not win in either category.
+The film was nominated in two categories at the 1975 Nastro d'Argento Awards, for Best Director (Liliana Cavani) and for Best Screenplay (Cavani and Italo Moscati), but did not win in either category.